SAFETAG/SAFETAG/en/exercises/automated_recon/variant_maltego.md

 **Registration**

 Maltego is available in the latest release of Kali Linux.
 (See [here](https://www.kali.org/kali-linux-releases))
 NOTE: To run Maltego, you first need to have an account.
-To register, click [here](https://www.paterva.com/web7/community/community.php)
+To register, click [here](https://www.paterva.com/web7/community/community.php).
+Consider carefully the operational security implications of this requirement, in particular if you use one account for multiple different audits.

 **Getting Started:**